-Do you want to read the Betsy and Tacy series books in order?
-Then you are in the right place to learn that information!
+Do you want to read the Betsy and Tacy books in order?
+Then you’ve come to the right place!

 Betsy–Tacy is a historical fiction series of children’s books written by the author Maud Hart Lovelace, once called “the Mona Lisa of children’s literature.”
-One of the most popular authors in the midwest twentieth-century, Maud Hart Lovelace is the winner of the Newbery Honor for distinguished children’s literature in 1940.
+The author of betsy-tacy books is one of the most popular authors in the midwest twentieth-century, Maud Hart Lovelace is the winner of the Newbery Honor for distinguished children’s literature in 1940.
 Betsy-tacy is one of the most celebrated childhood books, and it was cited by the Library Association in the United States as one of the best books for children.

 Today, more than seventy-five years after Maud Hart Lovelace’s debut book, Betsy-Tacy, millions of readers still love the warm history fiction stories about two young girls’ friendship.
 The ten-book historical fiction series considered a treasury by many, by the author Maud Hart Lovelace, published between 1949 and 1969, centers on a small town where two young girls, Betsy and Tacy, live.
 With vivid descriptions of life and realistic portrayals of growing up, the historical fiction books chronicles Betsy’s and Tacy’s daily lives, as they grow from the age of five- to fourteen-years old.